 When making a decision about whether to accept the new level or request a Reconsideration of your Claim, please consider whether you have additional information to provide to the Administrator that would help them make a different decision.
 In a Reconsideration, the Administrator will conduct another review of your narrative and any additional information you provide to assess if your Claim can meet the level you requested, based on the criteria outlined in the harms grid (page 7 of the Claim Form).
 We strongly suggest contacting Class Counsel for support with this part of the process.

-If, following the Reconsideration by the Administrator, your Claim is still assessed at a level lower than that which you initially claimed, you can request that your Claim be reviewed by the Independent Assessor.
+If, following the Reconsideration by the Administrator, your Claim is still assessed at a level lower than what you initially claimed, you can request that your Claim be reviewed by the Independent Assessor.

 If, after a Reconsideration, your Claim is assessed at a lower level than you initially claimed, you may submit additional information to the Independent Assessor.
 The decision of the Independent Assessor is final.
 That said, the Independent Assessor may, on occasion, refer a difficult or unique Claim to the Exceptions Committee.
 The specific facts and circumstances of an individual Claim will determine whether it is referred to the Exceptions Committee.
 A decision by the Exceptions Committee is final.